bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 * Interface: Link type

-* Interface: External cost (must be configurable if implemented, but implementation is optional)

 * Interface: enable/disable Babel on this interface

+* Interface: sets of HMAC keys

+* Interface: HMAC algorithm

+* Interface: verify received HMAC packets

+* Interface: set of DTLS certificates

+* Interface: use cached info extensions

+* Interface: preferred order of certificate types

 * Interface: enable/disable packet log

-* HMAC: algorithm

-* HMAC: verify received packets

-* HMAC: interfaces

-* HMAC-keys: create new entries
+* HMAC-keys: create/delete entries

 * HMAC-keys: use to sign packets

 * HMAC-keys: use to verify packets

-* DTLS: interfaces

-* DTLS: use cached info extensions

-* DTLS: preferred order of certificate types

-* DTLS-certs: create new entries
+* DTLS-certs: create/delete entries

 The following parameters are required to return no value when read: